Strings And String Operations

 Strings in MADRIX 5 support the UTF-8 encoding standard.
 That mainly means that a variety of characters of different languages as well as special characters can be used.

-Several special characters can be masekd to make sure that they are included in the text.
+Several special characters can be masked to make sure that they are included in the text.
 Otherwise, the script language will interpret them as parts of the language with much different functionality and not part of the text.

 A \ can be masked with "\\".